 Consent to the Collection and Use of Personal Information

 Your knowledge and consent are required for our collection, use or disclosure of your personal information.
 We normally collect your personal information from your employer, former employer, pension plan sponsor or the administrators who provide pension plan recordkeeping and payroll services to one of those entities.
-You may “opt-out” and withdraw your permission for us to collect, use and disclose your personal information at any time, subject to legal and contractual restrictions and reasonable notice.
-However, without your permission to collect, use and disclose your personal information we may not be able to provide you with products or services.
+Relevant privacy law gives you the option to “opt-out” and withdraw your permission for us to collect, use and disclose your personal information.
+However, Brookfield Annuity will be unable to pay benefits to which you are entitled if you do withdraw your permission for our use of your personal information.

 Disclosure of Personal Information